Problems With GPS Vehicle Tracking

 4. Bad Connection To 12-Volt System

 People that use tracking solutions often hard-wire them to the vehicle.
 This is a great idea if you want to keep the GPS tracking system out of view from the driver, as well as give you additional features a wireless GPS tracker can’t like a kill switch.
 With that said, if a person hard-wires the hidden GPS tracker incorrectly, the vehicle tracker will drain power and will power down within a couple of weeks.
 This is why it is highly recommended that you have your tracking solutions installed by a professional.
-Also, refer to the user manual and don’t be contact the manufacturer regarding technical support.
+Also, refer to the user manual and contact the manufacturer if you need any technical support.